 Organization.
-We (NYSE American: CIX) are 86% owned by NL Industries, Inc. (NYSE: NL) at December 31, 2019.
+We (NYSE American: CIX) are approximately 86% owned by NL Industries, Inc. (NYSE: NL) at December 31, 2020.
 We manufacture and sell component products (security products and recreational marine components).
-At December 31, 2019, Valhi, Inc. (NYSE: VHI) owns 83% of NL's outstanding common stock and a wholly-owned subsidiary of Contran Corporation owns 92% of Valhi's outstanding common stock.
-A majority of Contran's outstanding voting stock is held directly by Lisa K. Simmons and Serena Simmons Connelly and various family trusts established for the benefit of Ms. Simmons and Ms. Connelly and their children and for which Ms. Simmons or Ms. Connelly, as applicable, serves as trustee.
-In addition, each of Ms. Simmons and Ms. Connelly serves as co-chair of the Contran board of directors.
-The remainder of Contran's outstanding voting stock is held by another trust (the "Family Trust"), which was established for the benefit of Ms. Simmons and Ms. Connelly and their children and for which a third-party financial institution serves as trustee.
-Consequently, at December 31, 2019, Ms. Simmons, Ms. Connelly and the Family Trust may be deemed to control Contran, and therefore may be deemed to indirectly control the wholly-owned subsidiary of Contran, Valhi, NL and us.
+At December 31, 2020, Valhi, Inc. (NYSE: VHI) owns approximately 83% of NL's outstanding common stock and a wholly-owned subsidiary of Contran Corporation owns approximately 92% of Valhi's outstanding common stock.
+A majority of Contran's outstanding voting stock is held directly by Lisa K. Simmons and various family trusts established for the benefit of Ms. Simmons, Thomas C. Connelly (the husband of Ms. Simmons' late sister) and their children and for which Ms. Simmons or Mr. Connelly, as applicable, serve as trustee (collectively, the "Other Trusts").
+With respect to the Other Trusts for which Mr. Connelly serves as trustee, he is required to vote the shares of Contran voting stock held in such trusts in the same manner as Ms. Simmons.
+Such voting rights of Ms. Simmons last through April 22, 2030 and are personal to Ms. Simmons.
+The remainder of Contran's outstanding voting stock is held by another trust (the "Family Trust"), which was established for the benefit of Ms. Simmons and her late sister and their children and for which a third-party financial institution serves as trustee.
+Consequently, at December 31, 2020 Ms. Simmons and the Family Trust may be deemed to control Contran, and therefore may be deemed to indirectly control the wholly-owned subsidiary of Contran, Valhi, NL and us.